 Students from accredited institutions in Canada and the United States do not require a WES evaluation for transfer credit to FDU-Vancouver.
 For students who have I.B. higher level exams, British A-levels, or AP exams, a WES evaluation will not be required for transfer credit evaluation.
 Please submit all official exam results on or before your arrival on campus.

 Who qualifies as a transfer student?

 Transfer students are students who have graduated from an accredited secondary school and have completed 24 credits or more of college course work at an accredited institution other than Fairleigh Dickinson University.

 How do I apply for transfer credit at Fairleigh Dickinson University Vancouver?

 First you must apply for admission to the university.
 Advanced evaluation of documents is generally not done.
 You must submit original transcripts from your college or university.
 If you are applying as a transfer student, your academic credentials will automatically be reviewed and assessed with your application.
-If you are just applying for some transfer credit, you should include a covering letter requesting that FDU–Vancouver evaluate your courses for transfer credit.
+In the application form indicate that you want to be considered for transfer credits.

 Is there a fee to have my transcript evaluated?

 No, there is no fee to have an evaluation done.